msmolyakov/awesome-waves/README.md

 - [Waves on DappRadar](https://dappradar.com/rankings/protocol/waves) - Waves dApps published on the DappRadar.
 - [dAppOcean](https://www.dappocean.io/) - Ecosystem of decentralized applications based on the Waves blockchain.
-- [WavesDapp](https://wavesdapp.com/) - List of games and projects built on Waves.

 ### Games
 - [NyanCat: The Crypto Race](https://nyancat.io/) - Build your own Nyan Cat collection, race against other players and get your reward in weekly Leaderboards with the prize fund up to $2000!